 Ingenuity.
 I have another word, or two, for it.

-It was once a fairly common occurrence here, especially when the government started to shut down communities and move them to new locations.
+I was going to point that out.
+I saw the story on the news, and said to myself “I’m pretty sure that’s a semi-normal Newfoundland thing.”It was once a fairly common occurrence here, especially when the government started to shut down communities and move them to new locations.
 Folks were dirt poor, couldn’t afford a new house, liked the house they had, the water was right there so…..

 Friends of ours have a summer home in a place called Trinity that’s at least a century old and was floated there from elsewhere.
 Lovely old house.

 Sounds like that young couple ran into a little trouble, but, then, it is a lost art.
 Kudos to them!